You’ve probably heard lots of people say, “Wake up before your kids.” But doing that seems a lot harder than saying it.

 3. Plan the night before what you will do as soon as you wake up.

 What does matter is what you do with that time.

-Even if you wake up at 5 in the morning but all you do is scroll Facebook for an hour, you probably should have just stayed in bed and gotten an extra hour of sleep!
+Even if you wake up at 5 in the morning but all you do is scroll your phone for an hour, you probably should have just stayed in bed and gotten an extra hour of sleep!

 Make sure that what you do with your morning counts.
 Personally, I like to do things that I can’t do well when my children are awake.

 For me, that means I do a quick excercise video on Youtube.
 (I love Lucy Wyndham-Read!)

-Then I have my time with God, take a quick shower, and read the Bible with my husband.
+Then I have my time with God and take a quick shower.

 It isn’t a lot, but it’s what I need to start my day and get my thoughts ready to tackle the day.